 ✅ What is the strongest poker hand?

-The strongest poker hand is the royal flush which contains a 10, jack, queen, king and an ace, all of which are of the same suit.
-This hand is one of the only poker hands that requires specific cards in order to be completed, making it the rarest and most valuable hand one can obtain.
+The strongest poker hand is the royal flush which contains a 10, jack, queen, king and ace, all of which are of the same suit.
+No poker hands require five cards, all of the same suit, making it the rarest hand one can obtain.